awslabs/cis-matching-tasks/README.md

 ## :rocket: Getting started

-In order to intall the cismat package, run
+In order to intall the cimat package, run
 <!-- ```
-pip install cismat
+pip install cimat
 ```
 or  -->
 ```